 Where your personal information is stored and/or processed

-Accenture Federal Services is a U.S.-based company that provides U.S. and international services under contract to U.S. federal government entities.
-As a result, information that we collect, including personal information, may be transferred to our U.S. offices to permit us to comply with our legal and contractual obligations, to provide information and services to prospective and current clients, and to perform related business activities.
+Accenture Federal Services is a U.S.-based company that may transfer information that we collect, including personal information, to our U.S. offices to permit us to comply with our legal and contractual obligations, to provide information and services to prospective and current clients, and to perform related business activities.
 In addition, we may work with other Accenture entities and with third-party service providers in the U.S. and in other countries to support our business activities.
 Thus, personal information may be transferred to, stored on servers in, and accessed from the U.S. and countries other than the country in which it was initially collected.
-In all such instances, we use, transfer, and disclose personal information solely for the purposes described in this privacy statement.
+In all such instances, we process personal information solely for the purposes described in this privacy statement.

-Except to the extent limited by U.S. law and by Accenture Federal Services’ contractual obligations to the U.S. federal government, Accenture Federal Services complies with applicable international law regarding the protection of personal information ("International Privacy Law").
+Except to the extent limited by U.S. law and by Accenture Federal Services’ contractual obligations, Accenture Federal Services complies with applicable international law regarding the protection and transfer of personal information ("International Privacy Law").
 For additional information, including with regard to personal information collected from individuals based in the European Economic Area (EEA), see "Our Compliance with International Privacy Law" section below.

 Transfers of personal information from the EEA to the U.S. and other Non-EEA countries

-Accenture Federal Services only transfers personal information from the EEA to the U.S. (and/or other non-EEA countries) consistent with the practices described in this privacy statement, and then only with the individual’s consent, in furtherance of an agreement, in compliance with Accenture Federal Services’ legal obligations and applicable, valid data transfer mechanisms and/or supplementary measures that establish appropriate safeguards for that data.
+Accenture Federal Services only transfers personal information from the EEA to the U.S. (and/or other non-EEA countries) consistent with the practices described in this privacy statement, in compliance with Accenture Federal Services’ legal obligations and applicable, valid data transfer mechanisms and/or supplementary measures that establish appropriate safeguards for that data.